 This will have to be a conversation you have directly with your employer.
 The furlough rules have been changing, and each situation is unique.

-Yes – currently the government allows for this but you should bear in mind that the new member of your household is more at risk from serious consequences if they get Covid, and should adjust your social life accordingly.
+Yes – currently the government allows for this, as you can form a support bubble with one another.
+You should bear in mind that the new member of your household is more at risk from serious consequences if they get COVID, and should adjust your social life accordingly.

 Some supermarkets are still allocating time to the elderly and more vulnerable.
 Otherwise, supermarkets have put into place precautions so that the risk of infection is minimal.
 If she is unable to go still consider booking home deliveries or asking a neighbour/friend to shop for her.